robertgaal/opx/README.md

-# opx
+# Operator Exchange
-All automations and scripts that hold Operator Exchange together
+All automations and scripts that hold [Operator Exchange](https://operator.exchange) together.